Trees can be both beautiful and dangerous and therefore many regulations apply to them.

 - take appropriate expert advice - for example, from a contractor registered with the Arboricultural Association, Listing within the Directory is an assurance that the consultant or contractor has been examined and found to have satisfied a number of standards such as technical knowledge and provision of insurance cover.

-Due care should also be taken if work to a range of minor trees may have a significant effect on teh appearance of the churchyard.
-If in doubt, conult your Archdeacon or the DAC Office.
+Due care should be taken even if work is proposed to a range of minor trees, as this may have a significant effect on the appearance of the churchyard.
+If in doubt, consult your DAC Office.

 Before planting any trees the parochial church council should consult an expert identified in paragraph 2 above as to the suitability of any proposed species for the churchyard in question and as to the appropriate location in the churchyard.
-The parochial church council must also obtain the consent of the Archdeacon.
-In any case where a major scheme of planting is proposed, the parochial church council must seek the advice of the Diocesan Advisory Committee and a Faculty from the Chancellor.
+The PCC must obtain the consent of the Archdeacon via the online faculty system under List B. In any case where a major scheme of planting is proposed, the PCC must seek the advice of the Diocesan Advisory Committee and a Faculty from the Chancellor.

-Where the parochial church council is advised by an expert, as identified in paragraph 2 above, that a tree or trees should be felled because of disease or for safety reasons, relating to either buildings or people, a copy of the written report of such expert must be supplied to the Archdeacon for the archdeaconry in question, who may authorise the felling.
+Where the parochial church council is advised by an expert, as identified in paragraph 2 above, that a tree or trees should be felled because it is dead, dying or dangerous, a List B application should be made via the online faculty system.
+This must include a copy of the written report of such expert.
 A photograph of the churchyard with the tree or trees concerned should be taken and retained, together with the expert's advice, with the parish records.

 If the parochial church council wishes to fell a tree which is sound but is occupying a space in the churchyard required for some other use, then the parochial church council must seek the advice of the Diocesan Advisory Committee and a Faculty from the Chancellor.

 Lopping and topping